drhsqlite/pikchr/doc/userman.md

 The click-to-change-view behavior is a property of this one particular document and is not a general capability of Pikchr.
-On other documents containing Pikchr diagrams that are generated using Fossil you can use ctrl-click to toggle the view.
-(That is, click on the diagram while holding down the Ctrl key.)
-But that won't work if you are on a tablet or phone, since you don't have a Ctrl key to hold down there.
+On other documents containing Pikchr diagrams that are generated using Fossil you can use ctrl-click (alt-click on Macs) to toggle the view.
+That is, click on the diagram while holding down the Ctrl key or the Alt key.
+This is not possible if
+you are on a tablet or phone, since you don't have a Ctrl or Alt key to hold down there.
 Other systems might not implement the view-swapping behavior at all.
 This is a platform-depending feature that is one layer above Pikchr itself.